CheckiO/checkio-mission-template/README.md

 This file describe an animation for tests explanation or tryit.
 It's **not necessary** to change it.

-Description of this will be later.
+Further description of this will be added later.

 animation.js
 ------------